 Removing the rosettes should be done carefully.
 You’ll need first to make sure you include the stem of the rosette.

 When cutting, be sure to be gentle to keep the plant in one piece.
 Remove the leaves below the rosette on the stem.

 Once the leaves are removed, you can cut the stem back slightly.
-You’ll want it to be a couple of inches long to ensure it can reach into the soil for one propagation method or water for the other propagation method.
+You’ll need it to be a couple of inches long to ensure it can reach into the soil for one propagation method or water for the other propagation method.